Sign up today and save 5% or more!

 Day 19/Mon: Guilin – Wuhan (B/D)

 This morning we ride high-speed train #G436 (08:00/12:51) to Wuhan, capital of Hubei Province.
-After a late lunch we visit the museum commemorating the uprising in Wuhan on October 11, 1911 – an event that led to the collapse of the Qing Dynasty (1644-1912) and the subsequent founding of the Republic of China (not to be confused with the People’s Republic of China established by the Chinese Communists in 1949).
+Afternoon sightseeing at Shouyi Park and the nearby historical building commemorating the uprising in Wuhan on October 11, 1911 – an event that led to the collapse of the Qing Dynasty (1644-1912) and the subsequent founding of the Republic of China (not to be confused with the People’s Republic of China established by the Chinese Communists in 1949).

 Day 20/Tue: Wuhan – Shanghai (B/L/D)